-Cognitive deficits from concussions still present after two monthsJanuary 7th, 2013 in Health /
+Cognitive deficits from concussions still present after two monthsJanuary 7, 2013 in Medicine & Health / Health

 The ability to focus and switch tasks readily amid distractions was compromised for up to two months following brain concussions suffered by high school athletes, according to a study at the University of Oregon.